Business Gas & Electricity Tariff Prices per kWh

 These average prices per kWh should give you an idea of what you can expect to pay, based on the size of your business.

-What is the average price of gas per kWh?
+What is the latest price for gas per kWh?

 |Business size||Annual gas usage (kWh)||Unit price per kWh|

-What is the average price of electricity per kWh?
+What is the latest price for electricity per kWh?

 |Business size||Annual electricity usage (kWh)||Unit price per kWh|